jhunter4242-stack/Unreal-SharedSpaces/Documentation/SharedSpaces.md

 </div>

 SharedSpaces networking is divided into three layers.
 The Oculus layer provides presence information needed to find and connect with friends.
-The Photon layer provides the transport layer for sending messages to other players.
+The EOS layer provides the transport layer for sending messages to other players.
 And the UE4 layer handles the replication of game objects.

 In this overview we will explore each of these layers and show how we connected them together to make a